miyako/4D-AIKit/README.md

 |Phi 4 Reasoning|✅|❌<br/>❌||
 |Phi 4 |||❌<br/>❌

 **Qwen** is an open weight model developed by Alibaba.
-Their flagship `Qwen3-235B-A22B` is hosted by Alibaba Cloud and multiple providers.
+Their flagship `Qwen3-235B-A22B` is hosted by Alibaba Cloud and multiple providers including [Fireworks AI](https://fireworks.ai) and [DeepInfra](https://deepinfra.com).
 Qwen 2.5 and 3 both have native function call support.

 |Model|llama.cpp|MLX |
 |-|:-:|:-:|